slcdsa/sldsa-slack-apps/README.md

 3. Duplicate the `.env.local` file and rename it to `.env`.

-> *WARNING* Do NOT put any secrets in the `.env.local` file.
+> *WARNING*: Do NOT put any secrets in the `.env.local` file.
 Doing so would publicly expose the secrets resulting in a security breach.
 >
 > If you have committed secrets in the `.env.example` file, revert the file back to its original